kylebrowning/waterwheel.swift/README.md

 ####Configuration
 ----
-In Drupal 8 Thins are a bit different, but much easier.
+In Drupal 8 things are a bit different, but much easier.

 ####First steps
 ```obj-c